Abidouul/car-drift/README.md

 - Optimized the game to use less RAM and CPU.
 - Optimized the game to use more GPU power than RAM and CPU power.
-- Changed Shadows to fake Shadows on low.
+- Replaced Real Shadows to fake Shadows on low to make CPU run lighter.

 Implementations that I wish to do in the future :